mpetrov/vim-diffstat/README.md

 ## Usage

 This plugin can be invoked using the `:DiffStat` command.
 When inside a repo, run `:DiffStat [commits..]` to open the DiffStat window.
+See `:help DiffStat-usage` for more details.

 An example of this would be `:DiffStat HEAD~1` to view a diff against the parent of the current tip.

-See `:help DiffStat-usage` for more details.

 ## Mapping

-One can easily remap `<leader>d`, for example, to view the last couple commit points as follows:
+One can easily remap `<leader>d`, for example, to view the last couple commit points by adding the following to you `.vimrc`:
 `noremap <leader>d :DiffStat HEAD HEAD..HEAD~1 HEAD~1..HEAD~2<cr>`

 ## Screenshots

+Using `:DiffStat HEAD HEAD~1` on the OpenJDK7 source:
 ![DiffStat Screenshot](https://raw.github.com/wiki/mpetrov/vim-diffstat/diffstat.png)

-Using `:DiffStat HEAD HEAD~1` on the OpenJDK7 source.